 This is the default Experience Playback Mode for all newly created Experiences.
 In this mode, the host of the Experience (i.e. the person running the dashboard during the game) controls which question is shown to the crowd.
 Only one question at a time is shown to the crowd in this mode.

-The host updates the question currently shown to the crowd by either updating the Active Question selector (see below list of articles for more information on how to do this) or simply selecting a question's tab on the Experience Dashboard.
+The host updates the question currently shown to the crowd by either updating the Active Question selector (see below list of articles for more information on how to do this) or simply selecting a question's number tab on the Experience Dashboard.

 Updating the Active Question will automatically update every participant's device in your crowd.